 Once every year or so, "if" you have uncovered more information on your family tree research, print out copies and send to your relatives.
 You don't have to send the entire thing... just the branch they are in.
 Ask for corrections.
 It's easier if they have computers because then you can simply upload your gedcom onto a relatively advert-free free server offering free web space and use it for your family tree history.
 You will get better results and find more relatives if you make your genealogical information available online in such a way that your tree can be easily accessed without forcing potential relatives to go through a red-tape sign-up to view or even WORSE pay-to-view which Ancestry Permira Private Equity and others now require with 'their' family-trees, which were given to them for FREE by their subscribers.

-Most of the sign-in-to-view sites now require Java Script, which is very slow loading, more difficult to read due to low contrast (grey backgrounds and grey thin type faces) extremely wide (movie viewing format) and Worse is that some Java and other scripts can compromise computer security so I don't recommend them to my readers.
+Most of the sign-in-to-view sites now require Java Script, which is slow to load, more difficult to read due to low contrast (grey backgrounds and grey thin type faces) wide screen movie viewing format and Worse is that some Java and other scripts can compromise computer security so I don't recommend them to anyone.

 If you have family members with computers send your family members your family tree link asking if they will "proof-read" and send you corrections or more information.
 If they are "computer-free" like many of the senior-citizens who have given me terrific information, then snail-mail family group sheets to the individuals connected to each family group and ask them to please make corrections.
 Send 2 copies; one for them to edit and one for them to keep.
 It is easier for them if you visit or talk to them on the phone.
 Make sure to note who gives you information in case you have questions in the future.
 Try to find recorded, written documents to prove every genealogical (family legend) story.

 Find Written Proof: